redkite-labs/redkitecms-docs/book/handle-external-files.rst

 Manage assets
 =============

-This chapter explains in detail how to manage external assets like images, zip files, pdf files and more.
+This chapter explains in detail how to manage external assets like image, audio, video, archive and text files and more.
+The files can be of any format: ZIP, PDF, MP3, AVI and more.

 The media library